 Establishing a Mindful Practice, Japa meditation—could be the key to finally loving meditation.
+In addition to resining you of your Spiritual Intention a Mala can is traditionally used for Meditation.

 You've no doubt heard about all the benefits of meditation, and how mindfulness can improve your life in every aspect—but for meditation to be effective we really need to tune into the the practice, and to do that we need to really enjoy it.